- What is Amniotic Fluid?

 - Maximum Vertical Pocket: This test is used to check the volume of amniotic fluid in the thickest part of the uterus which doesn’t include a fetal portion and umbilical cord.
-Once again, ultrasound is used to conduct this test.
+An ultrasound is performed to check this.

 - Amniotic Wrinkle: If you are carrying identical twins then you may have an amniotic wrinkle which is caused by the folding of the inter-twin membrane.
 By checking the amniotic line properly, doctors can detect if both babies are getting enough amniotic fluid or not.

 If any of the above assessments point at oligohydramnios, then a team of experts need to manage your pregnancy and delivery.

 Some women are at a higher risk of oligohydramnios than others.
 Risk factors include the following:

 If you are facing any of these issues in pregnancy, it is wise to get yourself checked for this pregnancy complication.